DMsShadow/shadow_catcher/Chapter_4_Games_Mastering.md

 #### Session
 A session does not relate to game time, but is the real life time period in which players get together with the GM to play through scenes or even whole stories.
 Some actions may only occur between sessions.
 ### Distance and Movement
-Distance in Dreamcatcher is as abstract or as accurate as you want it to be.
+Distance in ShadowCatcher is as abstract or as accurate as you want it to be.
 It is less important during scenes as to exactly how far people can move or shoot, as it is that players are able to describe what they are trying to do.
 If the GM feels that the goal is not achievable based on the physics of the world then then simply need to say so, if it is simply difficult they can chose to apply a hindrance to the roll if they feel it is appropriate.
 Larger distances should be handled in whatever way works best with the group.
 If you want to use accurate maps and realistic measures of movement then feel free, but if you agree to wing it and guestimate travel times then just do that.
-As with most rules in Dreamcatcher, the GM is the final arbiter in what is or isn’t allowed.
+As with most rules in ShadowCatcher, the GM is the final arbiter in what is or isn’t allowed.
 ### Perception
 The world is subject to many things that can affect how well your characters perceive it.
 Darkness, mist or smoke to name but a few.
 GMs can use these just from atmospheric effect, or they can be used to create a hindrance for your characters.
 In some settings, you may be able to obtain equipment or have species traits that can overcome these hindrances.
 All such advantages are to be used at the GMs discretion.
 ### Hampering, Injury and Death
 Any time a character fails a test or is bested in combat, they must hamper either an advantage or an ability.
-In Dreamcatcher, such hampering constitutes the reduced ability of the character to continue in the story.
+In ShadowCatcher, such hampering constitutes the reduced ability of the character to continue in the story.
 A character can continue with the story so long as they have at least one ability which isn’t hampered, but if they have all of their abilities hampered, the character is taken out of the scene, or even longer.
 #### Hampered Abilities
 Hampered abilities usually, but not always, represent some kind of physical or psychological trauma.
 Essentially, the character has becomes injured in such a way that they cannot use the ability as well as before.
 As stated previously, hampered abilities can still be used to complete tests, but they do so as if they were being called with a hindrance (i.e. roll 3D6 and use the lowest two dice).